bigm4t/lexihone/README.md

 "Target (plural)" column is optional.

-By default all files in ./data are imported.
+All files in ./data are imported by default.
 To select a subset of files run _python lexihone.py -fIn "file1" "file2" ..._

 "Score" is updated automatically.